agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/readme.rst

 CredalNet.setCPTs (issue with parameter type)

-InfluenceDiagramInference.displayStrongJunctionTree (issue with parameter type)
+ShaferShenoyIDInference.displayStrongJunctionTree (issue with parameter type)

 LazyPropagation.setTriangulation (issue with parameter type, Triangulation is not a wrapped object)